 Police said Bostick allegedly offered P9,000 to a member of the raiding team in exchange for the release of seven women arrested inside his bar.
 The policeman turned the offer and immediately handcuffed the American.

-On Tuesday, police at the tourist belt area raided the Blue Nile Club, the biggest girlie bar on Fields Avenue.
+Tuesday, police at the tourist belt area raided the Blue Nile Club, the biggest girlie bar on Fields Avenue.
 The bar employs more than 500 guest relations officers (GRO) including waitresses and dancers.
-Complaints said most of the workers
+Complaints said most of the workers there do not

 Police said the campaign against prostitution will continue.

 Owners of sex-related venues have joined forces to protest municipal plans to reduce the size of Amsterdam's red- light district.